-As the jobs market becomes more competitive as a result of the COVID-19 pandemic, it is more important than ever to understand what employers are looking for.
-Even before the pandemic, employers received an average of 21 applicants per vacancy.
-With many more people now unemployed, the competition for the available jobs will be greater.
+As the jobs market recovers from the impact of the COVID-19 pandemic, it is more important than ever to understand what employers are looking for.
+From January to June 2021, employers who had recruited in the previous month received an average of 14 applicants for every vacancy advertised online.

-Generally, employers are looking for someone with the whole package: the right educational qualifications are essential and work experience is often a pre-requisite.
+Generally, employers are looking for someone with the whole package: the right qualifications are typically essential and work experience is often a pre-requisite.
 Also, do not forget your employability skills!
-Employers may be willing to compromise on some aspects, depending on the type of job, but not on others.
-For example, an employer may hire someone as a Checkout Operator without any work experience, but will insist on good team work and customer service skills.
+National Skills Commission (NSC) data suggests that employers may be willing to compromise on some things, depending on the type of job, but not on others.
+For example, an employer may hire someone as a Checkout Operator without any work experience but will insist on good teamwork and communication skills.

 Education and training

 Overall, work is becoming more highly skilled.
 Most jobs in the future will require a Vocational Education and Training (VET) or university qualification.
 In 2020, over two-thirds of Australians aged 20-64 years (69% or 10.4 million people) had a non-school qualification (a certificate, diploma, or degree).
 This has increased from 57% or 6.7 million people in 2005.

 Completing Year 12 (or equivalent) is the minimum requirement for most employers, however, many are seeking people with post-school qualifications.

 University is not the only pathway to a good job.
 Apprenticeships, traineeships, diplomas, or certificate III or IV level qualifications will also set you up for a stable and rewarding career.
 If you are considering a VET course or qualification, the best type of training is related to the job you want to do.
 But don’t do training for the sake of it!
 For example, Personal Carers often require certificates in food handling and first aid, but one certificate I (or several) may not help in the long-term.
 A certificate III or higher qualification will likely include the relevant training, along with a range of other units of competency that are important for this occupation.